-- a.
-Contact the local community action agency in your area (see attached list); or - b.
-Contact the Division of Community Action Agencies at the Iowa Department of Human Rights, Lucas State Office Building, Des Moines, Iowa 50319; telephone (515)281-0859.
-To prevent disconnection, you must contact the utility prior to disconnection of your service. - c.
-To avoid disconnection, you must apply for energy assistance before your service is shut off.
+a.
+Contact the local community action agency in your area (see attached list) or visit humanrights.iowa.gov/dcaa/where-apply.

+b.
+To avoid disconnection, you must apply for energy assistance or weatherization before your service is shut off.
 Notify your utility that you may be eligible and have applied for energy assistance.
-Once your service has been disconnected, it will not be reconnected based on approval for energy assistance. - d.
-Being certified eligible for energy assistance will prevent your service from being disconnected from November 1 through April 1. - 4.
-What if someone living at the residence has a serious health condition?
+Once your service has been disconnected, it will not be reconnected based on approval for energy assistance.

+c.
+Being certified eligible for energy assistance will prevent your service from being disconnected from November 1 through April 1.

+d.
+If you have additional questions, contact the Division of Community Action Agencies at the Iowa Department of Human Rights, Lucas State Office Building, Des Moines, Iowa 50319; telephone (515)281-3861.

+4. What if someone living at the residence has a serious health condition?
 (Residential customers only)